AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

     <em>Figure 17: Shows shortcut being used to edit tags</em>
 </div>

-> **Note**: While adding shortcuts, aliases and tag names are case-insensitive.
-However, when using tags (`/t`) in commands, they are case-sensitive.

-Example:
-- Assuming the shortcut "v" maps to "Vegan":
-    - `add ... t/v` — Tags with "Vegan".
-    - `add ... t/V` — Tags with "V".

 ---

 ### Filtering by Tags: `filter`
 You can filter the customer list by tags or shortcuts to view only the relevant contacts.
 The filter command supports prefix searches, is case-insensitive, and allows multiple keywords.

-Format: `filter [TAG1] [TAG2] ...`
+Format: `filter [KEYWORDS] [MORE_KEYWORDS] ...`
 * Filters the list by the specified tags.
 * Shortcuts can also be used to filter, allowing quick access to commonly used tags.

 Examples:
-* Assuming "v" (Vegan) and "vg" (Vegetarian) shortcuts are set:
+* Assuming "v" (Vegan) and "np" (No Pork) shortcuts are set:
-    - `filter Vegan Vegetarian` — Shows all customers with tags starting with "Vegan" or "Vegetarian" (e.g., "VeganPlus").
+    - `filter Vegan Pork` — Shows all customers with tags containing "Vegan" or "Pork" (e.g., "VeganPlus" which includes keyword "Vegan").
-    - `filter v vg` — Uses shortcuts to show customers tagged as "Vegan" or "Vegetarian" or tags that start with those aliases (e.g., "VeganFriendly").
+    - `filter v np` — Uses shortcuts to show customers tagged as "Vegan" or "No Pork" or other tags that start with those keywords, "v" & "np" (e.g., "VeganFri" which starts with "v").

 <div style="text-align: center;">
     <img src="images/filter.png" alt="filter" width="350"/>